tacomanator/rhocs/README.md

 export default require('rhocs').logProps('name')(Widget)
 ```

-### logRerenderedCount
+### logRerender

-logs a count of the times the component was rerendered (updated from the outside).
-Example:
+logs each rerender (updated from the outside) event.

+### logRerenderCount

+Similar to logRerender but also keeps track of and logs the count.
+Useful when there is more than one instance of element type logging rerender events.

 ## Installation